CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 *   [Discovery Studio 2019 client](http://dstudio19.csc.fi:9944/DS/)
 *   [Discovery Studio 2018 client](http://dstudio18.csc.fi:9944/DS/)

-Discvery Studio clinet provides extensive manual and large set of tutorials that help you to get started with software.
+Discovery Studio client provides an extensive manual and large set of tutorials that help you to get started with the software.

 ### Installing the Discovery Studio client in Windows

 DS2019Client.exe starts a graphical installation tool, that will guide you through the Discovery Studio client installation.
 In most cases you can just accept the default installation settings that the installation tool suggest.

-At the end of the installation you may be asked to configure licensing.
-The licensing should be set up using method:
-*   **Connect to a remote license server**

-The license server is then defined to be:
-*   Host name: **license1.csc.fi**
-*   Port: **1752**
+[Sign in eDuuni to learn the information needed to set up a connection to the License server(https://wiki.eduuni.fi/display/cscjemma/Discovery+Studio)

 If licensing information is not asked during the installation, start the Discovery Studio client, you just installed, and press button _Enable additional features_ in the lower right corner of the interface.